-With video conferencing becoming the norm, encouraging an open and honest dialogue with your employees
+With video conferencing becoming the norm, employers should encourage open and honest dialogue with employees

-A person's menthal health affects how they feel, think, behave and relate to others.
+A person's mental health affects how they feel, think, behave and relate to others.

 With video conferencing becoming the norm, encouraging an open and honest dialogue with your employees may ensure they feel comfortable coming to you if they think or feel they are experiencing a problem.
 This strategy gives you the ability to work out a management plan that will offer them proper care.